 How to create/edit Storefront UI component

-create a component in standardized way and save a lot of work.
+Once done, it will generate boilerplates and help you create a component in standardized way without a lot of effort.

 Create proper markup

 Start with creating a proper CSS/HTML markup without worrying about the slots and SCSS variables.
-Once you have semantically correct and good looking component it's time to make it customizable.
+Once you have semantical-correct and good-looking component, it's time to make it customizable.

 Make the content customizable with slots

 Now it's time to figure out which content should be customizable.